China–United States relations: Second Trump administration (2025–present)

-Liu Jianchao, head of the International Department of the Chinese Communist Party, criticized U.S. Defense Secretary Pete Hegseth during an address at the 13th World Peace Forum in Beijing, accusing him of promoting "hegemonic thinking" and inciting confrontation.
-Liu's comments followed Hegseth's call for U.S. allies to strengthen their militaries to counter China and his warning that Beijing was preparing to use military force to alter the balance of power in Asia.
+Liu Jianchao, head of the International Department of the Chinese Communist Party, criticized US Defense Secretary Pete Hegseth during an address at the 13th World Peace Forum in Beijing, accusing him of promoting "hegemonic thinking" and inciting confrontation.
+Liu's comments followed Hegseth's call for US allies to strengthen their militaries to counter China and his warning that Beijing was preparing to use military force to alter the balance of power in Asia.
 Liu rejected these remarks, emphasized China's commitment to "peaceful reunification" with Taiwan, and stated that China would firmly oppose any moves toward Taiwanese independence.
 The exchange highlighted ongoing tensions between China and the United States over Taiwan, regional security, and broader geopolitical disputes.

 In October 2025, Trump cited proximity to China's nuclear facilities for demanding Afghanistan the access to Bagram Airfield which was vacated in 2021.
 In an interview, he also claimed that China, among other countries, was secretly testing nuclear weapons and that "they don't have reporters" to write about it.
-While Trump stated that the U.S. would resume nuclear tests, China denied any clandestine nuclear testing.
+While Trump stated that the US would resume nuclear tests, China denied any clandestine nuclear testing.

+In December 2025, the second Trump administration released its National Security Strategy.
+Regarding China, the document calls to "rebalance America's economic relationship with China, prioritizing reciprocity and fairness to restore American economic independence" but also states "trade with China should be balanced and focused on non-sensitive factors" and favors "maintaining a genuinely mutually advantageous economic relationship with Beijing".
+It states the US wants to prevent war in the Indo-Pacific, and states the US "will build a military capable of denying aggression anywhere in the First Island Chain".
+Regarding Taiwan, the document states that "deterring a conflict over Taiwan, ideally by preserving military overmatch, is a priority" and that the US "does not support any unilateral change to the status quo in the Taiwan Strait".

+During the 2026 Iran war, Trump warned China not to ship weapons to Iran, warning them that they will have 'big problems' if they do.
+China rejected the reports that it was sending weapons to Iran.
+Trump later stated that China agreed not to send weapons to Iran.

+In July 2026, the U.S. Federal Communications Commission (FCC) announced restrictions on certain advanced robots and connected power inverters linked to China, citing national security concerns.
+In September 2026, the U.S. Department of State issued a Level 2 travel warning for U.S. citizens going to China, citing the risk of exit bans.